-A surgeon who has six months of experience in obstetrics and gynaecology.
+- A surgeon who has six months of experience in obstetrics and gynaecology.

-A person who has a diploma or degree in obstetrics and gynaecology.
+- A person who has a diploma or degree in obstetrics and gynaecology.

 A doctor who has registered after 1971 and has been practising in obstetrics and gynaecology for at least a year.

-Is abortion legal in India?
+When is abortion legal in India?

-Well, the legal age for abortion in India is up to 12 weeks.
+There is no legal age for abortion in India, however, the prescribed legal abortion weeks in India are up to 12 weeks.
 In the first 12 weeks of pregnancy, abortion is legal in India, if signed by a single medical practitioner.

-Explaining when, why & how is abortion legal?
+When, why & how is abortion legal?

 Some countries have made abortion legal, while some countries still have laws that make it illegal for anyone to abort the pregnancy at any stage.
 However, the abortion laws in India aim to reduce illegal abortion and maternal mortality.

-As explained above, abortion in India can be performed until the 20th week of pregnancy as per the MTP Act.
-The opinion of a second doctor is required if the pregnancy is past its 12th week under the abortion laws.
+Well, you can perform an abortion in India until the 20th week of pregnancy as per the MTP Act.
+You require the opinion of a second doctor if the pregnancy is past its 12th week as per the abortion law, India.

 After the amendments to MTP Act in 2002 and 2003, doctors are allowed to provide ‘morning-after pill’ on prescription, up until the 7th week of pregnancy, therefore making abortion legal as per the Indian Law.

 According to the abortion rule in India, the legality of abortion depends on the following cases: